Mangul-Lab-USC/Mangul-Lab-USC.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

 Our diverse team is composed of a highly motivated and collaborative researchers.
-We foster a friendly and collaborative environment, where team members are treated with respect.
+We foster a friendly and collaborative environment.

 {% capture html %}